Glossary of terms used in SE-IPS

 Assertive Community Treatment (ACT): Refers to a highly integrated team approach for delivering community mental health services to people with severe mental illness.
 Services are characterized by shared caseloads, community-based services, and a focus on assistance with daily living skills.

 Benefits planning: Refers to helping a person review all of his or her benefits (e.g. Social Security benefits, medical benefits, food stamps, housing subsidies, Veteran’s Administration benefits, etc.) and determine the impact of earned income upon those benefits.
-Depending upon the preferences of the person, benefits planning may have the goal of helping someone exit the benefit system because she will support herself entirely through working.
+Depending upon the preferences of the person, benefits planning may have the goal of helping someone exit the benefits system because she will support herself entirely through working.
 Also called work incentives planning.

 Career profile: Refers to a document (previously called a vocational profile) in which the employment specialist records job preferences, work history, education history, strengths, legal history, and other information pertinent to a person’s employment or education goals.